Seatis/my-teaching-materials/project/hardware/Closed-loop-control/README.md

 <img src="img/connect-all-the-things.jpg" width="25%"></img>
 <img src="img/GF-ATmega168PB-controller.png" width="60%"></img>

-From the previous workshops cope the necessary driver files and put them together.
+From the previous workshops copy the necessary driver files and put them together.
 Make sure that the follwing features are working:
 - You can send float values through UART
 - You can read the voltage of the R8 potentiometer